Written by

 Lower-impact items (greeting script, call closing): 5 points each

-This weighting focuses coaching on behaviors that actually drive revenue.
+This weighting focuses coaching on behaviors that actually drive results.

-The most effective coaching references specific call moments, not vague feedback.
+The most effective coaching references specific call moments rather than vague feedback.

 Add fields like: